0xsarwagya/JWT_Authentication/README.md

 To get started, please follow these steps:

 * Clone the repository to your local machine
+* Run npm install to install the necessary dependencies in the root directory
-* Run npm install to install the necessary dependencies
+* Run npm install to install the necessary dependencies in the client folder
 * Run npm run dev to start the development server

 ## Tech Stack